lisu-stats/PAH_trial_emulation/README.md

 This repository contains analysis code only.

-Researchers interested in accessing the analysis data should contact Professor Mark Toshner (mrt34@cam.ac.uk) and comply with all applicable governance and ethics requirements.
+Data are available upon reasonable request and subject to local laws, approvals and institutional requirements, for more information contact Professor Mark Toshner (mrt34@cam.ac.uk).

 ---